ricardoh2021/ricardoh2021/README.md

 My name is Ricardo Hernandez, and I am a 2021 graduate of Gettysburg College with a Bachelor of Science in Computer Science, along with minors in Mathematics and Spanish.
 I have experience in various areas of software development, from back-end to front-end, and hold an AWS Certified Solutions Architect – Associate certification (2023-2026) from my time at Publicis Sapient.
 I am a quick learner who thrives in challenging environments, as I believe growth happens outside of our comfort zones.

+## What sets me apart:
+I believe my greatest strengths are my adaptability and eagerness to learn.
+I quickly ramp up with new technologies and thrive in diverse teams, such as my experience working with international colleagues at Publicis Sapient.
+I’m detail-oriented and value documentation, always thinking about how to make future transitions smoother for others.
+My background in SAFe Agile development and cross-functional collaboration with DevOps, UI, and Project Management has equipped me with a holistic understanding of the software development cycle.
+My time in the seminary deepened my empathy and patience, reminding me that growth is a long-term process.
+I value feedback and strive to help both myself and my team succeed.

 My Catholic faith is integral to who I am, as it led me to take a year away from the workforce to enter Saint Charles Borromeo Seminary to discern the priesthood and explore how I can use my gifts and talents to serve others.
 During that year of prayer and discernment, I formed deep bonds with amazing friends—whom I prefer to call brothers—but ultimately felt a stronger calling to contribute to the world through my professional work.
 My heart’s desire is to combine my love for God and neighbor with my passion for software development.

 I am passionate about making a positive impact on the world and improving the lives of others.
 While financial gain is not my primary motivation in this field, I am driven by the opportunity to serve others, whether in the workplace or through the products and services I help develop.